M0R4D-Tiferras-self-learning-account/File_heading/README.md

 ### 🔁 One-Time Installation

+1- Update AUTHOR and EMAIL from `file_heading.sh`

-Run this setup.sh inside this project directory.
+2- Run this `setup.sh` inside this project directory.
 Then, you can cofigure your VSCode to automate the update

 ### Manual usage: